matt-sasaki/sasaki-site/content/_index.md

 ---
-action_label: About Me &rarr;
+action_label: Read more &rarr;
-action_link: /about
+action_link: /project
 action_type: text
-description: I am a postdoctoral associate at the University of Connecticut.
+description: I'm currently a postdoctoral associate at the University of Connecticut.
-  My research examines how marine invertebrates adapt to cope with spatial and temporal variation in the thermal environment.
+  My research examines how aquatic organisms are affected by temperature, and how they adapt to cope with spatial and temporal variation in the thermal environment.
+My current project examines the interactions between thermal adaptation and the trophic ecology of omnivorous copepods.
+My dissertation work focused on how genetic differentiation and phenotypic plasticity contribute to spatial and seasonal patterns in thermal adaptation in marine copepods.
 image_left: true
 images:
-- img/Cover_image.jpg
+- img/avatar.jpg
 show_action_link: true
 show_social_links: true
 subtitle: Marine Biologist | Evolutionary Ecologist